-The Southern Poverty Law Center — in partnership with the Community Foundation for Greater Atlanta — will make more than $10 million in grants available to Deep South organizations to build capacity and scale-up their voter outreach and civic engagement efforts over the next two years.
+The Southern Poverty Law Center — in partnership with the Community Foundation for Greater Atlanta — will make $100 million in grants available to Deep South organizations to build capacity and scale up their voter outreach and civic engagement efforts over the next decade.

-Two-year grants will enable nonprofits to work on a range of activities to secure full voter participation and achieve equitable representation, including:
+The grants will enable nonprofits to work on a range of activities to secure full voter participation and achieve equitable representation, such as:

 Illustration by Mary Kate McDevitt

 SPLC pledges $100 million to support voter engagement and pro-democracy groups in Deep South through 2033

 SPLC initiative helps underserved Southern communities transform governance through the ballot